Psalm 23

 [4:11] Good evening.
 Thank you for your welcome.
 Thank you for the opportunity, Steve, to share with you all this evening.
 I'm feeling nervous because I haven't done this for a long time, and Steve is looking at me.

 [4:29] Let's pray together.
-And so we acknowledge the first Lord that you are our rock and our redeemer.
+Amen.
+And so we acknowledge the fresh Lord that you are our rock and our redeemer.
 And so we come to you now and we ask that you would indeed speak to us through your word, your living word, your eternal truth.

 [4:50] Help us to hear.
 Help us to understand.
 Give us a heart that are obedient to you.
 In Jesus' name.
 Amen.
 I suspect this evening as you come and look at this psalm, as you keep your Bibles open, it is one of the most popular psalms in all of the collection of the 150 psalms.